gustavoerivero/WaterJugChallenge/README.md

 git clone https://github.com/gustavoerivero/WaterJugChallenge.git
 ```

 Now, the project is opened using the IDE used, which was Visual Studio 2022.
-Now, the project is opened using the IDE used, which was Visual Studio 2022.
 To do this, start the IDE and select the option ```Open a project or a solution```, where a small window will open where the user will have to select the .sln format file located in the folder of the recently cloned project.

 After this, the project will be displayed in the IDE.